-While Excel and spreadsheets have had their fair share of usage in the Accounting industry, Excel makes it difficult to present and manage an in-depth financial history for clients including information like old invoices, orders, etc. Now it is not unheard of how technology is influencing every sector, the Accounting industry hasn’t been left out of these advances.
-Many small and large-sized firms are switching over to CRM software over the traditional spreadsheets
+While Excel and spreadsheets have had their fair share of usage in the accounting industry, Excel makes it difficult to present and manage an in-depth financial history for clients, including information like old invoices, orders, etc. Now, it is not unheard of how technology is influencing every sector, the Accounting industry hasn’t been left out of these advances.
+Many small and large-sized firms are switching over to CRM software over traditional spreadsheets.

-Let’s get into a detailed analysis of how using spreadsheets is affecting Accounting firms and why CRM is the solution to this problem:
+Let’s get into a detailed analysis of how using spreadsheets is affecting accounting firms and why CRM for accountants is the solution to this problem:

 Advantages of a CRM over spreadsheets:

 Need for better collaboration between teams and clients

 Accounting firms that handle client data need a single shared source of all contacts, including sharing data within the team as well as with clients.
 While Excel can be shared, it can lead to unnecessary complications since it isn’t a single shared source and anyone can view and edit the data.
 However, with a CRM, multiple users can access specific data at the same time and any changes made to the data by one user can be traced and are instantly reflected to others.
 This allows each member to be up-to-date with the latest data.

 Intelligent accounting systems like CRMs have already automated 50% of accounting tasks like quoting and invoicing, lead management, etc. However, using Excel, which largely depends on manual data entry, is both time-consuming as well as resource exhausting, which ultimately affects productivity.
 With large amounts of data to be handled, Excel management becomes tiresome, and using a CRM over the traditional spreadsheet can eliminate the extra effort.